-This accumulation can be caused by injury, trauma, or overuse, but often the cause is unknown.
+This accumulation can occur due to injury, trauma, or overuse, but often the cause is unknown.

-A ganglion cyst is more likely to develop in women and people who repeatedly stress the wrists, such as gymnasts.
+Ganglion cysts are more likely to develop in women and people who repeatedly stress their wrists, such as gymnasts.

-repetitive hand and wrist movements.
+- Avoid repetitive hand and wrist movements.